jimareed/qlik-mashup/README.md

 ```

 #### 3. Change the helm chart values file to point to your local docker image
 Change ./chart/qlik-mashup/values.yaml to point to the docker image you just built.
-The values.yaml and templates/ingress.yaml files defines an ingress which exposes the extensions folder to the cluster and adds the hooks to authenticate to QSEfE.

-Referring to a locally built image works if you are using Kubernetes with Docker for Mac but it may not work for Minicube or cloud based kubernetes clusters.
-If you have trouble using a local image, then add the image to a docker registry that your Kubernetes cluster has access to.

 From:
 ```